Security Assurances for Cleared Individuals and Facilities

 The FSO shall notify DCSA if there are any changes to the Subject’s personnel security records, such as change in contract number, employment status, and any adverse information.

 Note: A consultant shall not be assigned outside the United States with responsibilities requiring access to classified information.
+The assignment of an employee who is a foreign national, including intending citizens, outside the United States on programs that will involve access to classified information is prohibited.

 Reference: NISPOM 1-3-302.
 Reports to be submitted to the CSA